Hello fellow creators or comic artists ‘in progress’!

 Here’s a table of hosting options from less control/more visibility up to more control/less visibility.

 Basic stats about your traffic, zero customization possible.
 Fixed format for your content.

-    Possibility to use Google Analytics, your own domain name and to customize the interface.
+Possibility to use Google Analytics, your own domain name and to customize the interface a little.
 It’s basically a mini-website that guarantee you a minimum of readership from the start.
 The only difference is that you’re hosting on their servers, so if there’s a problem… you heard this before.

 There are other places for hosting comics out there, but, as far as I came to know from my experience and from the experiences of those around me, they are not as effective as the ones I just mentioned.
-Just for the records, it’s The Duck and Becomics.
+Just for the records, it’s The Duck, Globalcomix and Becomics.